SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 }
 ```

-This surprisingly only took `2m 40s` for both models to run $100000$ simulations, which is pretty fast!
+Surprisingly, it only took `2m 40s` for both models to run $100000$ simulations, which is pretty fast!
 Here are the results again:

 ```bash
 $ cargo run --release